vmathm/Imago-English-v2/docs/architecture.md

 ## Blueprints

 Each major feature has its own blueprint:
-- `home` handles the root endpoint
+- `admin` for student assignment and role management
+- `audiobook` for text/audio display + text selection for translation
 - `auth` for login/signup routes
+- `calendar` for teacher's to share their availability
+- `dashboard` for student, teachers and admin dashboards.
 - `flashcard` for vocabulary build up and spaced repetition studying.
-- `audiobook` for text/audio display + text selection for translation
+- `home` handles the root endpoint
-- `dashboard` for student, teachers and admin dashboards.
+- `progress` for students and teachers points and study sequence, which define the leaderboards.
-- `admin` for student assignment and role management

 ## Configuration System